datacite/blog/source/posts/a-farewell-post-for-trisha.html.md

 ![](/images/uploads/thank-you-trisha-cake.png "Thank you, Trisha")

-None of us would be here if it were not for you.
+Trisha, none of us would be here if it were not for you.
 We are immensely grateful for the trust you put in all of us to join you on this fantastic journey.
 It has been said that a team is a reflection of its leadership.
 Rest assured that we will continue reflecting the values of your leadership.

 Not only are DataCite members located all over the globe, but the DataCite staff works completely remotely, with nine staff members in eight cities and five countries, spanning nine time zones.
-Trisha managed this challenge with a smile, even if it involved many very early morning calls (6 AM was not too early to talk to the team regularly) and lots of travel.
+Trisha, you managed this challenge with a smile, even if it involved many very early morning calls (6 AM was not too early to talk to the team regularly) and lots of travel.

 The energy you have brought to our early morning team meetings, your great sense of humor successfully cooled down our intense discussions e.g. around roadmap priorities, your positive spirit in very-early-morning or in-flight budget talks, the way you made sure that everyone in the room was heard......YOU will be missed!
 Your DataCite team

 ![Team meeting in California, July 2018](/images/uploads/teamphoto2.png)

 > _“What we call the beginning is often the end.
 And to make an end is to make a beginning.
-The end is where we start from.”_
+The end is where we start from.”  _– T.S.
->
->  – T.S.
 Eliot